fereshtehaghaei/Web-Design-Challenge/README.md

 * Use a different dataset!
 The requirements above still hold, but make it your own.
 * Use a Bootstrap theme to customize your website.
 You may use a tool like [Bootswatch](https://bootswatch.com/).
 Make it look snazzy, give it some attitude.
 If using this, be sure you also meet all of the requirements listed above.
 * Add extra visualizations!
 The more comparisons the better, right?
-* Use meaningful glyphicons next to links in the header.
+* Use meaningful glyph icons next to links in the header.
 * Have visualization navigation on every visualizations page with an active state.
 See the screenshots below.

 ### Screenshots